Conjoined twins separated at AIIMS after 24-hour surgery

-A pair of conjoined twins from Badaun in Uttar Pradesh who were joined at the hip and lower back were separated following a 24-hour surgery at AIIMS on Saturday, officials said.
+A pair of conjoined twins from Badaun in Uttar Pradesh who were joined at the hip and lower back have been separated following a 24-hour surgery at the AIIMS here, officials said.
 The two-year-old girls had fused pelvis, spinal bones, spinal cord, intestines and shared a common rectum besides having abnormalities of the heart and major blood vessels, a senior doctor said.

-As a part of the surgery, remodelling of the spinal cords, separation of the spines, reconstruction of rectum and blood vessels of the thighs were done.
+As a part of the surgery, remodelling of the spinal chords, separation of the spines, reconstruction of rectum and blood vessels of the thighs was done.
 Also, the uterus had to be separated and reconstructed.
-AIIMS Director Randeep Guleria took note of the need and promptly granted permission for the surgery to be undertaken even during the COVID-19 times, another doctor said.
+AIIMS Director Randeep Guleria took note of the need for the surgery and promptly granted permission for the procedure to be undertaken even during the COVID-19 situation, another doctor said.

 - READ MORE ON: